logicalguess/rave-react-routing/README.md

 * The React router works at the component level
 * Components can pass configuration to their children in props (similar to Angular directives attributes)
 * Components can hold references to their children to call methods on them when needed
+* (View) Components handle only view state, they only notify and get notified by data stores/components when data changes

 The routes are defined as follows: